Preimplantation Genetic Diagnosis Program

 Some of our patients already know they are at risk—either through the prior birth of an affected child or through previous genetic testing.
 For others, the diagnosis comes as an unexpected, incidental finding, the result of routine infertility preconceptional testing.

-To reduce the possibility of passing along a genetic disorder, patients first must undergo in vitro fertilization (IVF).
+To reduce the possibility of passing along a genetic disorder, patients must undergo in vitro fertilization (IVF).
 Using the couple’s egg and sperm, embryos are created and cultured in our onsite andrology laboratory One cell is removed from the growing embryo for biopsy on culture day three and then sent to a specialized laboratory to perform the indicated genetic test.
 Only embryos shown to be free of the disease under consideration are subsequently transferred to the woman's uterus.

 The actual IVF/PGD cycle takes approximately two weeks to complete.
 However, the preparatory phase is lengthy and may last three to four months, depending on individual factors.
 During the preparatory phase, much effort goes into designing the diagnostic tools that will reliably detect the genetic defect in the embryo's DNA.